Int-amplified endomorphisms of compact K\"ahler spaces: Some dynamics of int-amplified endomorphisms

 with $|\lambda_i|>1$ for each $i$.
 Then $L(f)\neq 0$ implies that $f$ has a fixed point. \end{proof}

 In the following, we fix our attention to manifolds temporarily.
-We extend some early results in \cite[Section 3]{meng2017building} to the analytic case.
+We extend some previous results in \cite[Section 3]{meng2017building} to the analytic case.
 Recall the definition of $\textup{L}^k(X)$ and its quotient $\textup{N}^k(X)$ in Section \ref{section3}.
-The following lemma holds due to the openness of degree $k$ K\"ahler cones of compact K\"ahler manifolds. \begin{lem} Suppose $(X,\omega)$ is a compact K\"ahler manifold of dimension $n$.
+The following lemma holds due to the openness of the cone $\mathcal{K}_k(X)$, the set of classes of strictly positive closed $(k,k)$-forms (cf.~\cite[Chapter \Rmnum{3}]{Demailly2012complex}). \begin{lem} Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$.
 Then, for any closed $(k,k)$-current $T$, there exists $A>0$ such that $A\omega^k-T$ is a positive $(k,k)$-current. \end{lem} When $X$ is a normal projective variety, one may use Bertini's theorem to prove that for any closed subvariety $Z$, there exists an effective cycle $C$ such that the sum $Z+C$ is the intersection of ample divisors.
-However, in the analytic setting, we do not have enough ample divisors.
-Nevertheless, Lemma \ref{lemopenclosed} says that for any closed current, there exists a positive ``complement'' such that the sum is (numerically) a power of some K\"ahler form.
+However, in the analytic setting, we may not have ample divisors.
+Nevertheless, Lemma \ref{lemopenclosed} says that for any closed current, there exists a positive ``complement'' such that the sum is (numerically) equal to a power of some K\"ahler form.
 As an application of Lemma \ref{lemopenclosed}, we show the lemma below.
-Note that, when $X$ is smooth, $\textup{H}_{\textup{BC}}^{1,1}(X)\cong H^{1,1}(X,\mathbb{R})$ and hence we may regard each $(n-k,n-k)$-current as a function on $\textup{L}^k(X)$ using the Poincar\'e duality and stokes' formula.
+Note that when $X$ is smooth, $\textup{H}_{\textup{BC}}^{1,1}(X)\cong \textup{H}^{1,1}(X,\mathbb{R})$ and hence we may regard each $(n-k,n-k)$-current as a function on $\textup{L}^k(X)$ using the Poincar\'e duality and Stokes' formula.